I2PC/docs/docs/Developers/HowToRelease2.0/index.rst

 Release Procedure
 ~~~~~~~~~~~~~~~~~
 1. Update ``changelog.md`` with the new version and changes.
-2. Trigger the GitHub manual action ``Release`` to:

-   - Create a new Git tag
-   - Publish a GitHub Release
+2. Trigger the GitHub manual action ``Release`` to Create a new Git tag and Publish a GitHub Release

 xmippCore 🗃️